heschlie/OSSEM/README.md

   - Number of Rooms
   - Number of Racks
-  - Number of Shelves
-  - Number of Benches
   - Number of devices

 ### Datacenter

-The Room would be where something is stored, valid children would be things such as [Rack](#rack), [Device](), etc...
+The Datacenter would be where something is stored, valid children would be things such as [Rack](#rack), [Device](), etc...

 **Fields:**